korogluoguzhan/DynamicFullTextSearch/README.md

     await searchService.CreateSearchVectorIndexAsync("YourTable");
 }
 ```
-## You only need to use Step-2 and Step-3 once.
 ## Step-4
 After running Step-2 and Step-3 once, you are ready to use the Search method.
 ```csharp